ra101/ntfy-me.py/README.md

 - Send push notifications to your `ntfy.sh` topic
 - Adjustable priority (`high` or `normal`)
 - Configurable scheme (HTTP/HTTPS)
-- Uses environment variable for topic (no hardcoding!)
+- Uses environment variable or argument for topic

 ## Usage